uviclibraries/rstudio/ggplot2-data.md

 manner, which can handle non-linear relationships well.
 Ideal for smaller datasets
-- *Generalized Additive Models (“gam”):* model complex, nonlinear trends in data.Ideal for larger datasets.
+- *Generalized Additive Models (“gam”):* model complex, nonlinear trends in data.
+Ideal for larger datasets.
 - *Moving Average (“ma”):* smooths data by creating an average of different subsets of the full dataset.
 It’s useful for highlighting trends in noisy data.